bartenderdave/q_a/README.md

 Technologies and Frameworks used: *Node.js, ExpressJS, MongoDB, Mongoose, bcrypt, JWT, EJS* (as well as obvious HTML and CSS).

 # Deployment:
+Follow the following steps to deploy the current project from your own github repository to a server:

 1. Create a completely empty repository on GitHub (no README.md)
 2. Change the current working directory on your computer to your local project